cmfunderburk/vmt-dev/docs/DEEP/research_gpt_project_overview.md

 ## VI.
 Pedagogical Impact

-### 1. Pairing Confusion
+### 1. Pairing Confusion **[RESOLVED - P0]**
-**Scenario:** Consider a money-only demo: Agent A sees two neighbors X and Y. In barter terms, X might offer a high A↔B surplus, but X cannot trade money (perhaps X has no money to pay).
-Y offers a trade A↔M with positive surplus.
-The current pairing picks X (highest barter-surplus).
-The student sees Agent A paired with X and then "nothing happens" (no feasible trade in money mode).

-**Student Question:** "Why pick X if no trade occurs?"
+**Original Problem:** In money-only demos, agents would pair based on barter surplus even when monetary trades were the only viable option.
+Students would see agents paired with partners they couldn't actually trade with, leading to confusion: "Why pick X if no trade occurs?"

+**P0 Resolution:** Money-aware pairing now evaluates all exchange pairs (A↔B, A↔M, B↔M) during the Decision phase, ensuring agents pair with partners they can actually trade with.
+The system:
+- Uses `estimate_money_aware_surplus()` for money/mixed regimes
+- Checks inventory feasibility (agents must have money for monetary trades)
+- Implements money-first tie-breaking when surplus is equal
+- Preserves barter_only behavior unchanged

-If pairing were money-aware, A would pick Y and successfully trade.
-Fixing this makes the lesson clear: "Agents pick partners considering money trades, so money removes double-coincidence-of-wants."
+**Pedagogical Impact:** Students now see consistent behavior where agents pair with viable trading partners, making the lesson clear: "Agents pick partners considering money trades, so money removes double-coincidence-of-wants."
+The demo scenario `demo_06_money_aware_pairing.yaml` demonstrates this with agents having different money valuations (lambda values) creating attractive monetary trading opportunities.

 ### 2. Zero-Inventory Quotes
 If an agent has (A=0,B=0), currently its quotes might be extreme or neutral (e.g., Stone-Geary yields p=1 by default).
 This could look like "Agent refuses any trade" when in reality it is maximally desperate.
 We should ensure the visualization/logging clarifies these cases.
 For example, show "Bid price = ∞" or "very high" if appropriate, or at least annotate that agent is at subsistence.